 Pictures are complicated.
 Moving pictures on the screen are more complicated.
 Seeing pictures on the screen is also complicated.
 But somehow we have to learn enough about it so that we can help control it.

 Pictures are made of colors.
-For this lesson, we are going to say that even black and white are colors, even though they really determine the range of and darkness of a color.
+For this lesson, we are going to say that even black and white are colors, even though they really the extremes of the range of lightness and darkness of a color.
 So, for example, inside the deep forest we will see deep greens that are almost black, and we will see bright green moss or leaves that are closer to white.
 The same is true of brick red and pink cherry ice cream or the deep blue suit of the executive and the light blue scarf that she is wearing.

 Color scientists could turn that one paragraph into books of information about intensity and hue and many other interesting topics, but we need to stay focused (just like the picture does, but that is in another lesson.)